Homotopical recognition of diagram categories: Homotopy atoms

 \section{Homotopy atoms}

 In this section we define the notion of \textit{homotopy atoms} by softening the Dwyer and Kan orbit axioms \cite[2.1]{DK}, and we give a necessary and sufficient condition for a model category to be Quillen equivalent to a projective model structure on a category of presheaves taking values in a closed symmetric monoidal combinatorial model category.
+We let $\widehat{-}$ denote fibrant replacement in our ambient model category $\cat V$.

 We say that a set of functors $\{F_i \,|\, i\in I\}$ \emph{jointly reflect} a property if, given a morphism $f$, if $F_if$ has the property for all $i\in I$, then so does $f$.